radeonxray/DB8-ReplicationAndTransactions/README.md

 ```

-Having executed the correct query, run the following mysql command to start the slave:
+Having executed the correct query with the right information/data, run the following mysql command to start the slave:

 `start slave;`